 The question is, which specific business skills deliver the most benefits today and for the years ahead?

 As things stand, there’s already a digital skills gap that threatens the sustainability of many industries.
-According to the Society of Human Resource Management (SHRM), 75 percent of recruiters reported difficulties in finding the right skills in candidates for open job positions.
+According to the Society of Human Resource Management (SHRM), 75% of recruiters report difficulties in finding the right skills in candidates for open job positions.

 Making matters worse, many organizations also overlook soft skills that help improve overall corporate performance, as proven by numerous research.

 One thing is clear.
-The right business skills provide a strategic advantage for organizations while enabling professionals to move their careers forward.
+The right business skills, including the effective use of online community-building platforms, provide a strategic advantage for organizations while enabling professionals to move their careers forward.

 What are business skills?